 - To protect a student’s rights to the privacy of information which Glen Oaks has in its possession concerning the student, and

-- To provide a reasonable guideline for release or disclosure of such information as is required by federal and state law and as is necessary for the effective functioning of the college.
+- To provide a reasonable guideline for release or disclosure of such information as is required by federal and state law and as is necessary for the effective functioning of

 The following are matters of public record and may be included in publications or disclosed upon request without the consent of the student (this “directory” information can be located in the academic files): name of student, the student’s local phone, e-mail, the student’s local and/or permanent address, date and place of birth, whether or not a student is currently enrolled, dates of attendance, the most recent previous educational agency or institution attended by the student, class (freshman, sophomore), academic majors, information pertaining to honors, achievements, degree(s) and/or certificates earned from Glen Oaks Community College and dates, participation in officially recognized college activities and sports, weight and height of athletic team members.
 Inquiries by phone or in person for the items of public record listed will be honored.
 Blanket request or request requiring data in specific formats (mailing labels, for example) may be denied and/or a charge for the service may be levied.
 The student has the right to designate that any or all of the categories listed above be withheld from directory information.